 OEC Brewing used to specialize in sours, but has diversified.
 Even to the point of adding house-baked bread and other baked goods, plus coffee, to their menu.

 Don’t miss their Baladin Panettone, made with beer.

 The Best Connecticut Breweries near Hartford

-The state capitol is starting to see a revival, as Millennials pick the area to settle down.
+The state capital is starting to see a revival, as Millennials pick the area to settle down.

 And where you find Millennials (this one included), you’re sure to find a craft brewery or two.

 This small craft brewery specializes in porters, ales, and seasonal brews.

 Visit Back East Brewing Company for tastings and tours, but especially for their new tap room and outdoor seating.

 The Ice Cream Man IPA is by far one of their most popular brews.